iterative/dvc.org/content/docs/start/index.md

 DVC features can be grouped into functional components.
 We'll explore them one by one in the next few sections:

-- [**Data versioning**](/doc/start/data-versioning) is the base layer of DVC.
-It enables version control for large files, datasets, and machine learning models, as well as efficient sharing.
-Use a regular Git workflow, without storing large files with Git.
-Think "Git for data".
+- [**Data versioning**](/doc/start/data-versioning) is the base layer of DVC for large files, datasets, and machine learning models.
+It looks like a regular Git workflow, but without storing large files in the repo (think "Git for data").
+Data is stored separately, which allows for efficient sharing.

 - [**Data access**](/doc/start/data-access) shows how to use data artifacts from outside of the project and how to import data artifacts from another DVC